dotmpe/node-sitefile/doc/scm-branches.rst

         - Setting up for integrated module configuration.
 Want to get stack up using require-js.
 See `Router feature`_ docs

+      api-docs
+        - Want to look at JSDoc features.
+        - But first setting up a `docco` build.

   demo
     - Merging experimental features.
 Should keep master clean.